FunkyEgg/FunkyEgg/README.md

 - 👋 Hi, I’m @MrEggoXYZ
 - 👀 I’m interested in all diffrent things
-- 🌱 I’m currently chilling in lockdown
+- 🌱 I’m currently in school
 - 💞️ I’m looking to collaborate on anything i feel fit
-- 📫 you can reach me via my discord; Mr Eggo#2048
+- 📫 you can reach me via my discord; Mr Eggo#5652
 - If you have a dream dont give up, reach for the stars just to get that dream :)

 # Languages I Know